How does RCV compare to approval, score, and Condorcet voting methods?

 Which elected offices could use RCV?

-With very few exceptions, all elections in Michigan could use RCV.
+All candidate elections in Michigan could use RCV.
 We are in favor of using RCV for all elected offices in Michigan, from local offices like mayor and city councilor, to state legislative seats, county offices like district attorney and sheriff, statewide seats like governor, and federal congressional and senate seats.
-Ideally, it would be used to choose which presidential candidate receives the state’s electoral votes, as well.
+Ideally, it would be used to choose which presidential candidate receives the state’s electoral votes as well.